Jelmerro/vimrc/README.md

 ## Optional

-These parts can optionally be installed to improve the experience for these languages.
+These parts can optionally be installed to improve the experience for these domains.

 ### FZF